sebastian-mora/ruse_website/blogs/kubernetes-cryptojacking/index.md

 # Get IP of the cluster
 kubectl cluster-info

-# When done delete cluster
+# When done delete the cluster
 minikube delete --all
 ```